jjmlovesgit/MS_Lisa/README.md

 ## Microsoft Lisa - Text to speech Avatar

-Note:  Consider the Microsoft relese notes and repo for more complete explanation and helpful supportign links https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-speech-announces-public-preview-of-text-to-speech/ba-p/3981448
+Note:  Consider the Microsoft relese notes and repo for more complete explanation and helpful supporting links https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-speech-announces-public-preview-of-text-to-speech/ba-p/3981448